 Definition of a Urethrovaginal Fistula

 A urethrovaginal fistula is an abnormal passageway between female urethra and vagina.
-The fistula most often develops after incontinence surgery, surgical treatment of urethral diverticula, prolonged labor or obstetric interventions.
-Other causes include trauma (pelvic fractures, long-term catheterization), tumors or the complications of cancer treatment such as surgery and radiation.
+The fistula most often develops after incontinence surgery, surgical treatment of urethral diverticula, prolonged labor, or obstetric interventions.
+Other causes include trauma (pelvic fractures, long-term catheterization), tumors, or complications of cancer treatment such as surgery and radiation.

 Signs and Symptoms

 Proximal fistulas present with urinary incontinence.
 Distal fistula cause irritative voiding symptoms and a splayed urinary stream with urine entering the vagina.

 Diagnostic Workup of a Urethrovaginal Fistula

 - Pelvic examination

 - Depending on etiology: biopsy of suspicious lesions, CT or MRI.

 Surgical Treatment of a Urethrovaginal Fistula